 Section 1.
 Membership on the Festival Committee shall consist of members of a Board of Directors, chairpersons of activities and major events, and other volunteers recognized by the Board of Directors who are not otherwise Chairpersons but who serve in the general operations of the Festival.

 Section 2.
 Members of the Festival Committee may attend meetings of the Board of Directors.
 They may inspect all records of the Festival Committee during reasonable hours.

 Section 3.
 The membership of a person shall terminate when that person is no longer a member of the Board of Directors, or a major chairperson, and is no longer serving in the general operations of the Festival.
 A former member, however, may reinstate membership by becoming involved in the operations of the Festival Committee, with the approval of the Board of Directors.

 Section 4.
 A member of the Festival Committee may be suspended by the Board of Directors if it is determined that that person has flagrantly or continuously acted contrary to the purpose and basic policies of the Festival Committee or has deliberately violated these bylaws.

-ARTICLE IV: Participating Organizations and City Liaisons
+ARTICLE V: Participating Organizations and City Liaisons

 Section 1.
-Non-profit organizations or public service agencies that operate a booth, present an information table, march in the parade, or participate in other Festival activities shall, with the approval of the Board of Directors, be considered participating organizations.
+Non-profit organizations or public service agencies that operate a booth, present an information table, take part in the parade, or participate in other Festival activities shall, with the approval of the Board of Directors, be considered participating organizations.
 Participating organizations shall designate a contact person to represent them in their work and communication with the Festival Committee.
 Representatives of participating organizations shall be considered participants in the Festival.